-Make sure your objectives really are ‘SMART’ - specific, measurable, achievable, relevant and time-bound.
+Make sure your objectives really are SMART - specific, measurable, achievable, relevant and time-bound.
 Try to ensure you have no more than three objectives in line with NEU policy.
-Ideally, draft your own preferred objectives before your meeting with your reviewer.

 Make sure they are relevant to your school’s criteria for pay progression - your appraisal process is meant to provide the evidence that you should progress.
 Try to secure objectives which will genuinely demonstrate your performance, not just your students’ results.

-Try to avoid numerical objectives (ie based on test/exam results) unless they are reasonable and it’s accepted that account will be taken of anything outside your control affecting the outcome.
+Try to avoid numerical objectives (ie based on test/exam results) unless they are reasonable.

-Don’t be pressurised into accepting objectives that you are unhappy with - most policies say that objectives should be agreed where possible.
-If unreasonable objectives are imposed on you, put your concerns in writing so you can refer to them later if you need to.
+Don’t be pressurised into accepting objectives that you are unhappy with.
+If unreasonable objectives are imposed, put your concerns in writing.

-Make sure you ask for any support or CPD you think you will need - and again put your concerns in writing if it isn’t agreed.
-If you have concerns about your reviewer, ask your headteacher to put alternative arrangements in place.
+Make sure you ask for any support or continuing professional development (CPD) you think you will need.
+If you have concerns about your reviewer, ask your head teacher to put alternative arrangements in place.

 During the year

-Make sure that all classroom observations are in line with the school’s procedure and also with acceptable observation protocols.
-If you encounter problems during the observed lesson that you think will hamper your chances of pay progression, make sure you let your reviewer know.
+Make sure that all classroom observations are in line with the school’s procedure and with acceptable observation protocols.

 At the review meeting

 Prepare in advance and be ready to make your case.
-Make sure that the discussion is focused on your appraisal objectives - you should not be assessed against all of the Teachers’ Standards in a tick-box fashion.
+Make sure that the discussion is focused on your appraisal objectives.

-If you realise that your objectives weren’t really relevant to the pay progression criteria - or that your reviewer thinks you didn’t meet your objectives - make sure you point to other achievements during the year that support your progression.
+If you realise that your objectives were not relevant to the pay progression criteria - or that your reviewer thinks you didn’t meet your objectives - point to other achievements during the year that support your progression.

-Remind your reviewer that the DfE advice notes the value of work done by teachers who have made progress towards challenging objectives but not quite achieved the objective(s) concerned.
-You should not need to meet all of your objectives in order to progress.
+Remind your reviewer that the Department for Education (DfE) advice notes the value of work done by teachers who have made progress towards challenging objectives but not quite achieved the objective(s) concerned.

 Be prepared to appeal